Top 4 reasons clients seek reflexology

 Reflexology provides a completely natural and unobtrusive complementary therapy to -

 Unblock energy/nerve pathways

 Calm the bowel and relieve constipation

 Treatments are carried whilst seated in a reclining chair in a quiet room for maximum relaxation.
 A light lotion is applied to the skin and treatment is administered to bare feet.
 Pressure is applied using fingers, thumbs and knuckles to stimulate the reflexes.
 A response may or may not be felt.
 This will not affect the efficacy.
 A glass of water and a blanket are provided for your comfort.
 One session lasts approximately 50 minutes.
 However, please allow up to 1.5 hours for your initial session in order to complete a health questionnaire.

 Reflexology is an alternative holistic therapy that complements other alternative therapies and western medicine.
-It is recognised and used by the NHS for pain management, fertility and maternity services and known for aiding relaxation.
+It is recognised and used by the NHS for pain management, fertility and maternity services, used in palliative care settings, and known for aiding relaxation.
 Many clients have reported examples of the benefits they have derived from its therapeutic effects particularly when traditional methods have not worked or have proven difficult to access.
 To help you make an informed choice regarding how reflexology may help you please follow the links on my website to the articles and research papers contained there.